Hydrough2k2k/Geometry-Dash-Randomiser/README.md

  - Alternatively click on Releases on the right side, and download the RAR from the most recent one

 This application is fully compatible with Geometry Dash v2.206 as of 31/Mar/2025

+# NOTE: If the application doesn't launch after the .msi file is insatelled, try and launch it in Administrator mode first.
+You might not need to do that after the first time, I am looking into the reason for why it doesn't work properly

+# What's New:
+This application stating with version 2.0.x supports Geometry Dash 2.2 Many new configuration settings were added, the whole app was rebuilt from the ground up

 # How to use the app:
 - Download the most recent version from "Releases" on the right side or using the link above